addycoder561/eja-homestay/docs/EXPERIENCES_TRIPS_SETUP.md

 # Experiences and Trips Setup Guide

-This guide explains how to set up the Experiences and Trips functionality in the EJA Homestay application.
+This guide explains how to set up the Experiences and Trips functionality in the EJA application.

 ## Overview